 In your case, cash back cards would be a good bet.
 I have focused on looking for business credit cards that earn you points for general business purchases.
 The higher your credit score, the better your options.

 Capital One offers several cards that might work for you.
-The Capital One Spark Cash for Business card offers 2 percent cash back on every purchase, with unlimited rewards.
-You qualify for a one-time $500 cash bonus once you spend $4,500 on purchases within three months from account opening.
-If you need employee cards, you may welcome the $50 cash bonus you get by signing up for one or more employee cards.
+The Capital One Spark Cash for Business card offers 2 percent cash back on every purchase with unlimited rewards.
+You qualify for a one-time $500 cash bonus once you spend $5,000 on purchases within three months from account opening, plus an additional $1,500 when you spend $50,000 within six months.
 There is no annual fee the first year, but it rises to $95 after that.
 To get this card, you need excellent credit.
-The APR for this card is 19.24 percent variable.
+The APR for this card is 18.74 percent variable.

 If you are planning to invest in office equipment or other expensive purchases in one swoop, the Business Gold Rewards Card from American Express OPEN may be a good fit.
 It gives you 25,000 Membership Rewards points if you spend $5,000 within the first three months of membership.